jonbright/voxpol/README.md

 # voxpol
 Repository for network analysis tools developed during the voxpol project.
 These tools were developed during the course of a variety of ongoing research projects.
-In this repository I have attempted to generalise them a little in the hope that they migth be of use / inspiration to social science researchers who are starting to get to grips with network analysis in python using igraph.
+In this repository I have attempted to generalise them a little in the hope that they might be of use / inspiration to social science researchers who are starting to get to grips with network analysis in python using igraph.

 There are two types of file: